Program: M.S., Health Administration

 A. For Admission to Conditionally Classified Graduate Status

-1. A Bachelor’s Degree from an accredited university or college with a major in Health Science or its equivalent.
+- A bachelor’s degree from an accredited university or college with a major in Health Science or its equivalent.

-3. Students not meeting requirement no. 1 above may be assigned a program of prerequisites in the Health Sciences.
-Under certain circumstances, students not meeting requirement no. 2 above may be assigned a qualifying program.
-Specific information concerning prerequisites or qualifying programs may be obtained through consultation with a Program Graduate Advisor.
+- Students not meeting requirement one above may be assigned a program of prerequisites in the Health Sciences.
+Under certain circumstances, students not meeting requirement two above may be assigned a qualifying program.
+Specific information concerning prerequisites or qualifying programs may be obtained through consultation with a program graduate advisor.

 B. Advancement from Conditional to Classified Status

-1. A GPA of 3.0 or better must be achieved in qualifying course work.
+- A GPA of 3.0 or better must be achieved in qualifying coursework.

-2. No more than 12 units of work taken prior to attaining fully classified status will be applied to the Master’s program, and
+- No more than 12 units of work taken prior to attaining fully classified status will be applied to the master’s program, and

-3. Students completing qualifying course work must meet with their faculty advisor to complete the paperwork to advance from conditional to classified status.
+- Students completing qualifying coursework must meet with their faculty advisor to complete the paperwork to advance from conditional to classified status.

 1. Required Courses (36 units)